Right n-Nakayama algebras and their representations: acknowledgements

 \section{acknowledgements}

-The authors would like to thanks to Professor C. M. Ringel for many helpful discussions, comments and suggestions.
+The authors would like to thank to the referee for a careful reading of this paper.
+Also we are thankful to Professor C. M. Ringel for many helpful discussions, comments and suggestions.
 In particular, he suggested to use the word $n$-factor serial module.
-The research of the first author was in part supported by a grant from IPM (No. 96170419).
-The second author is grateful to the office of graduate studies of the University of Isfahan for their support.
+The research of the first author was in part supported by a grant from IPM (No. 96170417).